As a contractor, your clients are the lifeblood of your business. But some clients… they can suck the very marrow out of your will to live.

 Ah, but then they discover Minions Yellow and the process starts all over again.
 Seriously – you cannot nail clients like this down to a decision if their life (or wallet) depended on it.

 An ultimatum about sticking to signed orders and change fees may help these clients make a decision, but if you notice a strong indecisive trend… it might be time to move on.

 These can be related to the “never satisfied” clients, but are usually in a class of their own.

 You can get a “never satisfied” client who puts on a veneer of niceness, but you know very well that if you’re remodeling the Malfoy’s home, you can expect nothing but abuse and disrespect.

 You’re a trained professional and deserve to be treated as such.

 Be careful to gauge the client’s demeanor during early meetings and try, if you can, to avoid clients like this altogether.

 If you find yourself working for the Malfoys— you don’t need to stay around for more abuse.
-You can provide a refund to moldy Voldy according to your contract terms, but terminate the relationship as soon as you can and move on to better things.
+You can provide a refund to meany according to your contract terms, but terminate the relationship as soon as you can and move on to better things.